AsherWood39/My_Own_AI_Clone_Beru_Version/README.md

-# 🕶️ Ant King — Beru Clone
+# 🕶️ Talk-to-Beru — Beru Clone
 *"At your command, My Liege.
 This unit holds the knowledge of great battles, the Sovereign's will, and the world beyond."* — Beru

 ---